 The business administration program within the Department of Management and Marketing provides you with the general business knowledge you need to compete in today’s job market.
 The program also helps you develop communication, interpersonal, technical and critical thinking skills, which are all highly valued by organizations seeking to employ business graduates.

-Ninety-six percent of our 2011-12 College of Business graduates reported they were employed or continuing their education (based on a 63 percent response rate), according to the UW-Eau Claire Career Employment Survey.
+Ninety-seven percent of our 2012-13 College of Business graduates reported they were employed or continuing their education (based on a 72 percent response rate), according to UW-Eau Claire’s After Eau Claire Post Graduate Report.
 More than 250 businesses recruit on campus each year seeking our College of Business students.

-The annual salary range for a trainee with a bachelor’s degree in business administration is $35,557.
-(Source: Salary Survey, National Association of Colleges & Employers.)
+The average starting salary for a 2014 colege graduate with a bachelor’s degree in business administration is $55,600.
+(Source: Salary Survey, National Association of Colleges and Employers.)

-Students can add value to their degrees by earning certificates in communication, leadership and technology, making them a more marketable job candidate upon graduating.
+Students can add value to their degrees by earning certificates in business communication, leadership, information systems, international business or entrepreneurship, making them more marketable job candidates upon graduating.

-CertificatesCertificate programs offer an opportunity for an individual to earn college credit and advance towards credential that certifies a significant level of achievement within a prescribed area.
-Specific certificates and their
+CertificatesCertificate programs offer an opportunity for an individual to earn college credit and advance toward a credential that certifies a significant level of achievement within a prescribed area.

 For test out options, see

 • Physical Education/Wellness

 Special admission requirementsYou must be formally admitted to the College of Business before you can take junior- and senior-level management and business courses.
 Most students apply for admission at the end of their sophomore year.
 College of Business admission requirements online at College of Business admission requirements.